All Episodes

 would be Harry Houdini.
 Oh yes.

-On that side and then Evel Knievel on the daredevil side,
+On that side and then Evel Knievel on the daredevil side.

-Yeah.
-Great documentary on him as
+Great documentary on him as well.

-well.
 You learn a lot, yeah.
+Well, both deserve an entire

-first briefly dispel the myth and mystery surrounding the
+myth and mystery surrounding thedeath of Houdini.

+Died.
 Can I say what I thought?

 Wait till we get to it.
 OK, wait till we get to it, OK?
-It's a question that's been

-asked countless times over the last 100 years.
+It's a question that's been asked countless times over the

-How did?
-Houdini die?
+last 100 years.
+How did Houdini die?

 Did he die?
 From being punched in the

 stomach.
-That's what I heard.
+That's what I heard, yeah.

-Yeah, what?
-During the autumn of 1926, Harry

-Houdini, then 52, was on tour.
+What During the autumn of 1926, Harry Houdini, then 52, was on

+tour.
 But the tour was plagued from

 the start.
 His wife Bess suffered from food